1biot/FiQueLa/README.md

 - [ ] **Optimize GROUP BY**: Optimize `GROUP BY` for more memory efficient data processing.
 - [ ] **Hashmap cache**: Add hashmap cache (Redis, Memcache) for more memory efficient data processing.
-- [ ] ~~**DELETE, UPDATE, INSERT**: Support for manipulating data in files.~~ - Instead of this, it will comes support for exporting data to files (CSV, NDJson, MessagePack, and more...).
+- [ ] ~~**DELETE, UPDATE, INSERT**: Support for manipulating data in files.~~ - Instead of this, it will comes support for exporting data to files (CSV, NDJson, MessagePack, and more...) by `INTO` clause.

 ## 9. Contributions